[Feature] Kosmos-2558: Russia's killer satellite that could trigger Article 5

 But "trends in space security point to growing potential for escalation", she said.

-"It's in every state's interest to prevent conflict, as it would have devastating effects for all stakeholders," she also said, echoing Hendrickx on the danger of space debris.
+"It's in every state's interest to prevent conflict, as it would have devastating effects for all stakeholders," she added, recalling Hendrickx on the threat of space debris.

 "It is imperative to adopt urgent measures to address potential escalation, including correcting rhetoric and clarifying applicable laws," Raju said.